UK Travel Insurance Solved™ with Budget Direct

 Legal liability cover in case you accidentally injure someone else or damage or lose someone else's property during your trip.

-Australia and the UK share a reciprocal healthcare agreement although not all kinds of medical conditions are covered.
+While Australia and the UK have a reciprocal health care agreement, it does not cover all medical conditions.

 UK security risks